GustavoRassi/Coding/hardwood-species/README.md

 # 🧠 What I Learned
 - File I/O: Write to files using ofstream and read line by line using ifstream and getline().
-- Maps (map<string,int>): Counted the frequency of each tree species efficiently; learned that accessing a non-existent key initializes it to 0.
+- Maps (map<string,int>): Counted the frequency of each tree species efficiently.
+Learned that accessing a non-existent key initializes it to 0.
 - Loops and conditionals: Used while loops to process file lines and continue to skip blank lines.
 - Data types and arithmetic: Used double to handle percentages and avoid integer division errors.
 - Percentage calculation: Calculated frequency percentages for each tree species.